 Does mulch attract ants?

-Carpenter ants are fairly good at recognizing decaying wood, or wood mulch, from various scents, making wood mulch an appealing site for them to congregate.
+Carpenter ants are fairly good at recognizing decaying wood, or wood mulch, from various scents, making wood mulch an appealing site for them to assemble.

 Why are ants attracted to mulch?